asjadnaqvi/climate-econ/README.md

 # Climate econ literature

-This repository is maintained by
+This repository is maintained by:

 [Asjad Naqvi](https://github.com/asjadnaqvi)

-with support from
+with support from:

 *Stella Kaltenecker*, a 3rd year student at the [Vienna University of Economic and Business](https://www.wu.ac.at/) (Vienna, Austria) with specializations in economy, climate change and sustainability and in international marketing management.